chrisallenarmbruster/lightrunner/README.md

 ## Deployment

 Ready to go world wide?
-Here's a guide to deployment!
+Here's a guide to deployment.
+You can set up many application hosting services to automatically update the live app whenever your main/master branch on GitHub is updated.
+If you do this, be sure your webpack files `bundle.js` and `bundle.js.map` are pushing up as well and not being sidestepped by your .gitignore file.

+There is a deployment script included in this boilerplate as well if you are not taking the approach above.
+It involves pushing your code to a git remote you define on the production site.
+The remaineder of this section involes doing that.

-- [EDIT] the last line of `./script/deploy` !!!
+- [Be-Sure-To-EDIT] the last line of `./script/deploy` !!!

+Then run the deploy script:

+`npm run deploy`

+If you get a "Permission denied" error it may mean you don't have execute permissions on the "deploy" script.
+If this happens, navigate to the directory that this script is in and from there, give yourself execute permission by typing "sudo chmod +x deploy" in the console.

-Then your local copy of the application can be pushed up to a remote at will, using the included handy deployment script:
+Then your local copy of the application can be pushed up to a remote at will, using the included handy deployment script, by running `npm run deploy`.
+It's not automatic with every code merge; it only deploys when you run the script.

+This is what it the script does (note you can do this one line at a time in the terminal rather than running the script if preferred):

-1. Make sure that all your work is fully committed and merged into your master branch on Github.
+1. Before running, make sure that all your work is fully committed and merged into your master branch on Github.
-2. If you currently have an existing branch called "deploy", delete it now (`git branch -d deploy`).
-We will use a dummy branch with the name `deploy` (see below), so and the script below will error if a branch with that name already exists.
+2. And if you currently have an existing branch called "deploy", delete it now (`git branch -d deploy`).
+We will use a dummy branch with the name `deploy` (see below).
-3.  `npm run deploy`
-    _ this will cause the following commands to happen in order:
+3. Now deploy your code (the script runs these commands for you):
     _ `git checkout -b deploy`: checks out a new branch called `deploy`.
 Note that the name `deploy` here is not magical, but it needs to match the name of the branch we specify when we push to our production